coolsoftwaretyler/msse670/README.md

 3. I moved state and methods into the controller of the MainJFrame, so I could follow the MVC patterns set up in the example.
 4. Wired up the forms to take and parse input, and create domain objects
 5. Then I updated the forms to add basic exception handling.
+6. I deleted the old RunApp code, since the views now actually drive the codebase.
+7. Finally, I updated the report form to use the manager class to generate a report and then display how many were available.

+You can see the functionality in the following screenshots:

+### Input for a daily ad spend object

+`weekly-assignment-docs/2023-11-24-ad-spend-input.png`

+### Success of daily ad spend object

+`weekly-assignment-docs/2023-11-24-ad-spend-success.png`

+### Input for a purchase

+`weekly-assignment-docs/2023-11-24-purchase-input.png`

+### Success of a purchase

+`weekly-assignment-docs/2023-11-24-purchase-success.png`

+### Report output

+`weekly-assignment-docs/2023-11-24-report-output.png`

+### Console:

+`weekly-assignment-docs/2023-11-24-console-output.png`

+### Tests:

+`weekly-assignment-docs/2023-11-24-all-test-pass.png`

+These are included in my weekly assignment document which I have submitted to WorldClass, and is also available at `weekly-assignment-docs/williams-tyler-Week6.docx`.